All faculty are expected to devote a minimum of 50 hours per year to teaching. Teaching activities are broadly defined to include:

 Main Office: 617-432-1738 │ Email: London_Society@hms.harvard.edu

-- Funding for student research and service
+- Funding for student research, service and conferences where students present

 - Soma Weiss Student Research Day